jkeger/arctic/README.md

 This section provides an overview of the key contents and features.
 It is aimed at general users with a few extra details for anyone wanting to navigate or work on the code itself.

+The primary functions to add and remove CTI take as arguments custom objects that describe the trap species, CCD properties, and ROE details (see below).
+A core aspect of the code is that it includes several polymorphic versions of each of these classes.
+These provide a variety of ways to model CTI, such as different types of trap species, multiple phases in each pixel, or alternative readout sequences for trap pumping, etc.

 Files